Riemannian optimization using three different metrics for Hermitian PSD fixed-rank constraints: an extended version: Numerical experiments

 For any $n$-by-$n$ Hermitian PSD matrix $A$, its top $p$ eigenvalues and associated eigenvectors can be found by solving the following minimization problem:

 or equivalently

 It is easy to verify that

+In practice we only need $A$ as an operator $A: v \mapsto Av$.
 We consider a numerical test for a random Hermitian PSD matrix $A$ of size 50\,000-by-50\,000 with rank $10$.
 We solve the minimization problem above with $p=15$.
 Obivously, the minimizer is rank-10 thus rank deficient for $\mathbb{C}^{n\times p}_*/\mathcal{O}_p$ with $p=15$.
 This corresponds to a scenario of finding the eigenvalue decomposition of a low rank Hermitian PSD matrix $A$ with estimated rank at most $15$.
 The results are shown in Figure \ref{fig:eigenvalue_problem}.
 The initial guess is the same random initial matrix for all four algorithms.
 We see that the simpler Burer--Monteiro approach, including the L-BFGS method and the CG method with metric $g^1$, is significantly slower.

+In the second test of Figure \ref{fig:eigenvalue_problem2}, the minimizer has rank $r= 15$, and the fixed rank for the manifold is also set to $p= 15$; i.e., there is no rank deficiency.
+But the condition number of the the minimizer $A$ causes a difference in the asymptotic convergence rate for CG method with metric $g^1$.
+In \ref{eigenvalue_problem2-a}, the condition number of $A$ is large and we observe slower asymptotic convergence rate for CG method with metric $g^1$; while in \ref{eigenvalue_problem2-b}, the condition number of $A$ is smaller and the asymptotic convergence rate becomes much faster.
+This is consistent with Theorem \ref{thm:RQ}.
+In the third test of Figure \ref{fig:gradOverSigmap_eigenvalueProblem}, we show the ratio term $\frac{\norm{\nabla f(Y_k Y_k^*)} }{ ({\sigma_p})_k }$ in Assumption \ref{assm:gradient_vanish_speed} versus the iteration number $k$.
+This ratio does not blow up as $\pi(Y_k)$ converges to $\pi(\hat{Y})$.